maab-osman/information-security-course/h1-should-tero-wear-a-helmet.md

 - On the Saturday morning of 2015, his girlfriend wanted to log into the medical institute to access her health record.
 When he poked around the website, and was able to log in as the admin easily.
 He had access to every single information on their system.
 This was a severe vulnerability.

 - He immediately sent an email to the Uruguayan CERT, and they resolved it.
-But he knew that t

 - In Feb 2017, someone hacked the same server.
 Alberto was one main suspects.
 The interpol visited his home, where Alberto told them everything and how exactly he found the issue 2 years ago.
 The police were suspicious of him and decided to hold him in jail.